High precision heavy-boson-jet substructure with energy correlators: Higher-point correlations and re-factorisation in the Sudakov region

 \subsection{Formation of the Sudakov feature}

-Beyond leading order, the directions $\mb n_{1,2}$ generally differ from $\mb n_{a,b}$, since additional radiation induces recoil of $\mb n_{1,2}$.
+Beyond leading order, the hadronic energy flux in the directions $\mb n_{1,2}$ generally differs from the flux along $\mb n_{a,b}$ due to recoil induced by the additional radiation.
 As a consequence, the corresponding cross ratio $\bar z_{12}$ also deviates from unity.
 We are interested in the kinematic regime where $1-\bar z_{12} \ll 1$.

 To describe this situation beyond leading order, we introduce the ``hadron-frame'' decomposition, in which the reference axes are aligned with the measured hadron directions $\mb n_{1}=\mb n_{h_1}$ and $\mb n_{2}=\mb n_{h_2}$.
 This choice differs slightly from the parton frame: the hadron frame corresponds directly to the experimentally measured configuration, while the parton frame more naturally captures the Born-level kinematics.